-"No, it got worse.
-I could not even get out of bed.
+"No, worse.
+I could not even get out from the bed.
 I failed everything.
 I was studying psychology.
-That is why I am not a psychologist now."
+That is why I am not a psychologist."

 "Flunking out of college made your back better?"
 It didn't take a psych major to get the undeniable, psychological connection to her back pain.

 "It made my mother happy."
 Elena paused, sucked air through her teeth.
 "She wanted me to be an architect.
 Back got better after that."